 - A request for credit card or any other personal/financial information from anybody who is unknown.

 - Pressure to decide instantly about a purchase.

 - Services that require payment ahead of time.

-At-Home Care Company, expert providers of elder care Des Moines, IA and the surrounding areas trust, can help protect cherished loved ones from scams just like these, by providing regular, ongoing, trusted companionship, and by serving as a resource to empower seniors to be aware and cautious about the potential for fraud.
+At-Home Care Company’s senior helpers serving Urbandale, Iowa and the surrounding areas can help protect cherished loved ones from scams just like these, by providing regular, ongoing, trusted companionship, and by serving as a resource to empower seniors to be aware and cautious about the potential for fraud.
 Contact us at (515) 292-2650 for more information about our exceptional home care services.